amengdv/http-client-tester/README.md

 Designed for **simplicity and flexibility**, tURL lets you define test cases in `JSON` format, specifying endpoints, methods, headers, bodies, and expected responses.
 While **not intended** for complex testing, tURL is ideal for quickly and easily running basic HTTP requests and verifying responses.

 It's particularly useful when you find yourself frequently using `curl` but need a more organized and reusable approach to testing.
+This tool is built because I want to test my endpoint but found myself going back and forth using `curl` and it became hard to edit text and keep track of my previous command.
+And I don't want to use other HTTP client or GUI Client because I just want something simple and quick.

 ## Installation